 Kerry's score of 46 is higher than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Kerry Group PLC reported total carbon emissions of approximately 9,318,200,000 kg CO2e, with Scope 1 emissions at about 433,600,000 kg CO2e, Scope 2 emissions at approximately 28,700,000 kg CO2e (market-based), and a significant Scope 3 contribution of about 8,855,900,000 kg CO2e.
 This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
-Kerry has made notable strides in reducing its carbon footprint, achieving a 48% reduction in Scope 1 and 2 emissions from a 2017 baseline by the end of 2022.
-The company has set ambitious targets to further reduce its absolute Scope 1 and 2 GHG emissions by 55% by 2030, also from a 2017 base year.
-Additionally, Kerry aims to decrease its Scope 3 emissions by 30% per tonne of finished product by 2030.
-Kerry Group is committed to achieving net-zero emissions across all scopes before 2050, aligning its climate strategy with the requirements of the Paris Agreement to limit global temperature rise to 1.5°C. This commitment has been validated by the Science Based Targets initiative (SBTi), ensuring that their targets are scientifically grounded.
-Overall, Kerry Group PLC's emissions data and climate commitments reflect a proactive stance in addressing climate change, with a clear focus on substantial reductions in greenhouse gas emissions across its operations and value chain.
+Kerry has made notable commitments to reduce its carbon footprint.
+The company achieved a 48% reduction in Scope 1 and 2 emissions from a 2017 baseline by the end of 2022.
+Looking ahead, Kerry aims for a 55% reduction in absolute Scope 1 and 2 emissions by 2030, also from a 2017 baseline.
+Additionally, they have set a target to reduce Scope 3 emissions by 30% per tonne of finished product by 2030, again using 2017 as the baseline year.
+Kerry Group is committed to achieving net-zero emissions across its entire value chain by 2049.
+This long-term goal aligns with their near-term targets and reflects their dedication to sustainable practices in the food and beverage processing sector.
+The company's climate strategy is validated by the Science Based Targets initiative (SBTi), ensuring that their targets are consistent with the global aim to limit temperature rise to 1.5°C. Overall, Kerry Group PLC's emissions data and climate commitments demonstrate a proactive stance in addressing climate change, with clear targets and a structured approach to reducing their environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents